Allaa-boutaleb/ANTM-Investigations/README.md

-# ANTM-Investigations
+# Refined Investigations on Aligned Neural Topic Models
-Refined Investigations on Aligned Neural Topic Models: Interpretability, Topic Alignment, and Contextualized Topic Representation
+On Interpretability, Topic Alignment, and Contextualized Topic Representation

 Abstract of the paper: